justindstein/sql-minifier/README.md

 * **Regex hacks** fail on real-world SQL with comments inside strings

 This tool fills that gap for developers and ops engineers who just want clean, reliable SQL output.

 ---

+## 🤖 Authorship & AI Credit

+This project was written **100% using AI**, specifically **[ChatGPT by OpenAI](https://openai.com/chatgpt)**.
+It was designed, debugged, and documented with zero human coding beyond execution and copy/paste.

+If you’re impressed, thank [ChatGPT](https://chat.openai.com)!

+---